What Are Magnetite Windows?

 One of the hardest things to achieve in a historic renovation or historic home upgrade is energy efficiency.
 Every time you turn around there are more rules and regulations set by local historic commissions, and this is especially true when it comes to windows.

-What good is the best insulation and the higest efficiency cooling and heating system, if you are losing a huge percentage of your energy due to leaky, inefficient single-pane windows?
+What good is the best insulation and the highest efficiency cooling and heating system, if you are losing a huge percentage of your energy due to leaky, inefficient single-pane windows?

 Magnetite Windows are recommended by many historic home commissions across Louisiana and Texas: